arihantkamdar/GraphNeuralNetworks/README.md

 To run  the project or a particular model:

-- select the model you want to run and go in that directory
+- select the model you want to run and go into that directory
+- ```
-- ```bashrun python3 train.py
+  bashrun python3 train.py